What Is A Virtual Assistant?

 It’s true that I am paid well for the work I do.
 It’s also true that I will only accept someone’s money if I believe that I’m right for her and she’s right for me: This is one of my core business values.

 I encourage you to come with questions of your own and I ask you to relax into letting me lead the conversations.
-I’m fortunate enough to have made it past the five-year mark as a virtual assistant and in that time, I’ve learned a thing or two about what makes a good client/VA relationship tick.
+I’m fortunate enough to have made it past the ten-year mark as a virtual assistant and in that time, I’ve learned a thing or two about what makes a good client/VA relationship tick.

 If I believe a potential client will be better served elsewhere, I’m honest about it.
 If, on the other hand, our getting to know you time leaves us both excited about the prospect of working together, I’ll make it easy for us to start doing that.